Table of Contents

 Can Power BI write back to a database?

-What’s the difference between Power BI writeback and Translytical Task Flows?
+What’s the difference between Power BI write-back and Translytical Task Flows?

 Power BI writeback is the general capability of updating data from inside a report.
 Translytical Task Flows are Microsoft’s specific native implementation, using Fabric User Data Functions to handle the writeback.
 Third-party writeback engines deliver the same capability through different architectures, typically with pre-built planning logic and concurrent user support.

-Does Microsoft Fabric support writeback?
+Does Microsoft Fabric support write-back?

 Yes.
 Fabric supports writeback natively through Translytical Task Flows and User Data Functions, with native connection management for Fabric SQL databases, warehouses, and lakehouses.
 For enterprise planning workloads with concurrent users and pre-built finance logic, organizations typically extend the native capability with a planning engine like Acterys.

-When should I use enterprise writeback instead of Translytical Task Flows?
+When should I use enterprise write-back instead of Translytical Task Flows?

 Enterprise writeback engines fit when planning needs concurrent users, pre-built finance models, multi-entity consolidation, or production deployment in weeks rather than quarters.
 Translytical Task Flows fit better for record-level CRUD operations, annotations, simple approvals, and external API automation where development capacity is available.